 You can join SALT’s list serv by sending an email to email@example.com.
 Leave the subject line blank and type the message “subscribe salt-l” in the body of the message.
 The character after the hyphen is an “L”.

 Our 2014 World Relief Campaign is complete!
 Thanks to all who helped SALT raise $30,137.00!

 See the World Relief Campaign page to learn more about the campaign.

 Love travel?
-The 2013 Valpo InterAction (VIA) magazine is out!
-Pick up a copy on campus.
-See past issues on our VIA page.
-Work is beginning on the 2014 VIA.
+The 2014 Valpo InterAction (VIA) magazine is out!
+Pick up a copy on campus or view it and past issues on our VIA page.

 You can also read back issues of the Shaker:

 Advisor (Pastor Jim): University Pastor James Wetzstein has filled the roles for many years.
 He helps SALT to be organized, professional, and successful.
 He is dedicated to the SALT mission, a friend, and a fundraising guru.
 He also loves to talk with SALTers by sharing one-on-ones with them.

 Chair: (Grace Shemwell) The student leader of SALT who keeps the nuts and bolts of SALT going week-to-week and helps to shape the vision for SALT each year.
 The Chair is responsible for planning, preparing for, and leading weekly SALT meetings, coordinating and providing support for the SALT staff, and communicating with faculty, staff, other student groups, and community members on behalf of SALT.
 The Chair is responsible for keeping the dynamic balance of responding to the concerns and ideas of SALT as a whole and making sure that SALT responds to current projects.
 The Chair reports to and is supported by the SALT Advisor, Pastor Jim.